I present here some information regarding HP-71B mainframe and option ROM versions and bugs:

 The bugs have been identified by Sylvain Côté during tests of ILPer and investigated by myself, Christoph Giesselink and Sylvain.
 They have been briefly reported on the MoHPC forum.

-The 3rd and last edition of the HP-IL manual dated January
+3rd and last edition of the HP-IL manual dated January 1985,

-Protect”) that are not mentioned in previous editions of the HP-IL
+are not mentioned in previous editions of the HP-IL manual.
+These error

 The reason of the addition of these non-existing messages in the edition 3 is unknown.

-Note also that all user manual editions incorrectly mention the error
+also that all user manual editions incorrectly mention the error message 255027

-of the 3rd edition) that is not present in the HP-IL modules version
+edition) that is not present in the HP-IL modules version A or B.

 Another mistake in the HP-IL user manual (all editions) is that the type of a secured text file is not -7979 (0xE0D5) but -7983 (0xE0D1) as defined in the source code (HP71 IDS, module TAB page 4).
 This mistake is also found in other documents, for instance in the Forth/assembler ROM manual.